samWighton/samWighton.github.io/README.md

 ### Tutoring

-Sam has been providing science, mathematics and programming tutoring for secondary school level students for 6 years.
+Sam has been providing science, mathematics and programming tutoring for secondary school level students for 6 years and is currently still tutoring.

 ### Public Speaking